section-engineering-education/engineering-education/articles/javascript-iterations-which-one-is-fast/index.md

 ### Closing Notes
 - For, while and do while have close performance results characteristics.
 Neither of the loops is significant fast or slow.
 - For each is ideal for functional codes.
-- for in is ideal for unspecified object properties.
+- For in is ideal for unspecified object properties.
 Avoid it when using array data.
 - Be keen on the condition statement when using while to perform a loop.
-- Nested loops are significantly slower; avoid them when a loop have a large number of iterations to perform.
+- Nested loops are significantly slower; avoid them when a loop has a large number of iterations to perform.
 - Decreasing the amount of work done per iteration and the number of loops increases loop performance.
 - Performance is not the only thing that matters.
 Code readability and maintainability are key.
 Few lines of codes mean reduced performance overheads and a short development period.
-- Choose a loop that fits your application model and makes sure they align to your requirements to get desirable results.
+- Choose a loop that fits your application model and makes sure they align with your requirements to get desirable results.

 ***Note***: The above performance results will vary depending on the browser and computer model you are using to test the loops.